ihat/mapredus/README.md

         process.each_key_value do |key, value|
           result[key] = value
         end
-        process.save_result
+        process.save_result(result)
       end
     end

-Process ids and their information are destroyed in the delete call.
+If you are dealing with a lot of keys and values, you'll likely not want to store your data in this manner; this is just an example of what you can do.
 In this example the saved result is saved for as long as needed.
+Often times will want to encode the saved result in a way (since it is being saved to redis as a string).
+This is where we'd define an Outputter maybe in this case in the hash format, "key:value\tkey:value".

+    class HashOutputter < MapRedus::Outputter
+      def encode(o)
+        encoding = o.map do |k,v|
+          [k,v].join(":")
+        end
+        encoding.join("\t")
+      end
+      def decode(o)
+        o.split("\t").inject({}) do |m, kv|
+          k, v = kv.split(":")
+          m[k]=v
+          m
+        end
+      end
+    end

+This is likely not what you would want to do but is an example of what can be done.
+The default Outputter makes no changes to original result.

 Running Tests
 -------------
-Run the tests which tests the word counter example
+Run the tests which tests the word counter example and some other tests
-* rake test
+* bundle exec rake

 Requirements
 ------------
 Redis
 RedisSupport
 Resque
+Resque-scheduler

 ### Notes
     Instead of calling "emit_intermediate"/"emit" in your map/reduce to